 Completing Your FAFSA/FAQs

-The Apply Nevada!
-FAFSA Nights will prepare you to complete your Free Application for Federal Student Aid (FAFSA).
-This is the application you will need to complete to see if you qualify for federal financial aid.
-To complete the application there are a number of items you will need to have on hand.
-Here is what you will need to complete your FAFSA:
+The Apply Nevada! events will help you prepare for and complete your Free Application for Federal Student Aid (FAFSA).
+This is the application you will need to complete in order to see if you qualify for federal financial aid.
+You and at least one of your parent(s)/contributor(s) will need to create an FSA ID and password, both are needed to sign and submit the FAFSA electronically.
+You should try to obtain an FSA ID at least 3 days prior to completing the FAFSA.
+Visit: https://studentaid.gov/fsa-id/create-account/launch.

 Please see the Frequently Asked Questions below for more information.